XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

     val hasher = XyoBasicHashBase.createHashType(XyoSchemas.SHA_256, "SHA-256")
     val blockRepo = XyoStorageOriginBlockRepository(storage, hasher)
     val stateRepo = XyoStorageOriginStateRepository(storage)
-    val creator = XyoOriginChainCreator(blockRepo, stateRepo, hasher)
+    // a slightt rename for the spcific return that we want.
+This can be whatever you like val creator = XyoOriginChainCreator(blockRepo, stateRepo, hasher) }

-}

 ```

 ### Set up the listener